 It’s OK if you’re not as pumped about writing styles and grammar as the communications team.
 We like it so much, we’re happy to proof read your writing.
 Like, really happy.
 Because no one wants to be told the left a participle dangling.
-Then have to you have to walk around pretending like you know what that even means.
+Then you have to walk around pretending like you know what that even means.

 We like your style, but when it comes to writing, MICA uses Chicago style for all publications and stories.

-Academic programs should always be identified by their full title in the first mention, followed by a shortened version in subsequent mentions.
+Academic programs should always be identified by their full title in the first mention, when appropriate, a shortened version can be used in subsequent mentions.